stanfish/casper-bing/README.md

 ## Description

-Login to a microsoft account and do some bing search daily
+Login to a microsoft account and do some bing searches daily

 ## Requirement